-The Cabinet Office is available for advice on the way in which these principles affect what Ministers and State sector agencies can do during the election period, particularly on decision-making and the implementation of decisions taken before the election.
+The Cabinet Office is available for advice on the way in which these principles affect what Ministers and departments can do during the election period, particularly on decision-making and the implementation of decisions taken before the election.

-The State Services Commission is available for advice on political neutrality and the role of State servants during the election period.
+The State Services Commission is available for advice on political neutrality and the role of state servants during the election period.

+The pre-election period Cabinet Manual paras 6.9 to 6.15 CO (17) 1

-The pre-election period • The government has the right to govern until the election. • The caretaker convention does not apply in the pre-election period.
-Cabinet Manual, paras 6.2 - 6.10 CO (14) 2 • Successive governments have, however, applied a self-imposed restraint in two main areas during this period (usually three months before the election): when making significant appointments; and when taking action that might result in government advertising campaigns being held during the election campaign. • Other policy decisions and government actions may proceed as usual during the pre-election period.
+- The government has the right to govern until the election. - The caretaker convention does not apply in the pre-election period. - Successive governments have, however, applied a self-imposed restraint in two main areas during this period (usually three months before the election): when making significant appointments; and avoiding holding advertising campaigns that may create a perception that funds are being used to finance publicity for party political purposes. - Other policy decisions and government actions generally proceed as usual during the pre-election period.
 On some occasions in the past, however, Ministers have sought advice from the Prime Minister and/or the Cabinet Office with regard to some specific actions or decisions in the pre-election period.

+The post-election period: caretaker convention

+Cabinet Manual paras 6.16 to 6.35

+CO (17) 6

-The post-election period: caretaker convention Cabinet Manual, paras 6.16 - 6.35 • After an election, it may be necessary for the incumbent government to remain in office for a period until the successor administration is sworn in. • During such periods, the incumbent government is still the lawful executive authority, with all the powers and responsibilities that go with executive office.
-Governments have, however, traditionally constrained their actions during this period, in accordance with what is known as the convention on caretaker government. • There are two arms to the convention: (1) where it is clear who will form the next government, but it has not yet taken office; (2) where it is not clear who will form the next government. • In the first situation, the outgoing government should undertake no new policy initiatives, and act on the advice of the incoming government on any matter of importance that cannot be delayed. • In the second situation, the normal business of the government should continue.
+- After an election, there will be a period when the caretaker convention will apply, until the successor administration is sworn in. - During such periods, the incumbent government is still the lawful executive authority, with all the powers and responsibilities that go with executive office.
+Governments have, however, traditionally constrained their actions during this period, in accordance with what is known as the convention on caretaker government. - There are two arms to the convention: - 1. where it is clear who will form the next government, but they have not yet taken office; - 2. where it is not clear who will form the next government. - In the first situation, the outgoing government should undertake no new policy initiatives, and act on the advice of the incoming government on any matter of importance that cannot be delayed. - In the second situation, the normal business of the government should continue.
 Any matters requiring significant decisions should be deferred (if possible), or handled using short-term solutions (if possible), or undertaken only after consultation with other parties.

-Government formation • During a government formation period, it is the responsibility of political parties to make their intentions clear by appropriate public announcements.
-Cabinet Manual, paras 6.36 - 6.48 • The task of the Governor-General during this period is to ascertain where the confidence of the House lies, based on the parties' public statements, so that a government can be appointed. • The Clerk of the Executive Council provides impartial support to the Governor-General, including liaising with party leaders as required.
-State sector support for government formation Cabinet Manual, paras 6.59 - 6.62 • During the government formation period, negotiating parties may seek access to information from the State sector. • The State Services Commissioner issues guidance on this, including a process to be followed by negotiating parties and State servants in this situation.
+Government formation Cabinet Manual paras 6.41 to 6.53 CO (17) 6 During a government formation period, it is the responsibility of political parties to make their intentions clear by appropriate public announcements.
+The task of the Governor-General during this period is to ascertain where the confidence of the House lies, based on the parties' public statements, so that a government can be appointed.
+The Clerk of the Executive Council provides impartial support to the Governor-General, including liaising with party leaders as required.
+State sector support for government formation During the government formation period, negotiating parties may seek access to information from the public service.
+The State Services Commissioner issues guidance on this, including a process to be followed by negotiating parties and State servants in this Cabinet Manual paras 6.65 to 6.68 situation.
 Only the Prime Minister may authorise access by a political party (or parties) to State sector agencies.
 The State Services Commissioner is the contact point and facilitator between political parties and State sector agencies.